maxdemaio/max-nextjs/data/blog/inversion-of-control.md

 ## Conclusion

-To conclude, I will introduce a small example with XML based configuration.
+To conclude, I will introduce a small IoC example with XML based configuration.

 ```java
 package com.maxdemaio.service;